HelloChatterbox/dev_documentation/docs/skill-development/skill-structure/skill-settings.md

             value: "true"
 ```

 Notice that the value of `false` is surrounded by "quotation marks".
-This is because Mycroft expects a string of `"true"` or `"false"` rather than a Boolean.
+This is because Chatterbox expects a string of `"true"` or `"false"` rather than a Boolean.

 Both of these files would result in the same settings block.